Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Acknowledgements

 \section{Acknowledgements}

-Nicky Cordua Mattsson would like to thank the SDU e-Science centre for partially funding his PhD and the Department of Mathematics at the Norwegian University of Science and Technology for kindly hosting him during his visit.
+Nicky Cordua Mattsson would like to thank the SDU e-Science centre for partially funding his PhD and the Department of Mathematics at the Norwegian University of Science and Technology for kindly hosting him during his visit. {The authors would like to thank the unknown referees for their very helpful comments.}